When it was the last time you set some SMART Goals? How did you draw them? How did you achieve them (If you do)?

 What’s that?
 Well, SMART is:

-According to this approach a goal, in order to fit in, in the achievable goals definition should be:
+According to this approach a goal, in order to fit in, in the definition of the achievable goal should be:

 - Specific – you should have defined (and articulated) clearly what you want to achieve with your action.